thumper-ai/kubernetes-to-akash/README.md

 This repository is dedicated to creating a Kubernetes to Akash dataset and providing DSPy examples for benchmarking k8s to akt conversion performance.
 It serves as a resource for developers and researchers interested in evaluating and optimizing akash yaml conversion and generation.

 ## Purpose
-The primary goal of this repository is to facilitate the development and testing of data conversion and processing pipelines from Kubernetes clusters to Akash networks.
-Additionally, it provides practical examples using DSPy to benchmark these conversions, helping users to assess performance and efficiency.
+The primary goal of this repository is to facilitate the development and testing of llm-based conversion to and generation of Akash deployment yamls.
+Additionally, it provides practical examples using DSPy to benchmark these conversions, helping developers to assess performance and efficiency of these tools.

 ## Repository Structure
 - `data/`: Contains datasets with folders for each application.
 Inside each app folder is a deploy.yaml for the akash deployment and a kubernetes_deployment.yaml for the kubernetes deployment yaml.